Your Maternity Leave Rights in California

 For a total of almost seven months of leave.
 Almost no one takes seven months, yet this is your right under the law.
 Tell yo' friends!
 Tell yo' sisters!
 Tell yo' daughters!
 We need to spread the word.
 Your employer is unlikely to tell you: "Hey, did you know you can take MORE time away from work?"
 You need to ask for your maximum leave entitlement yourself.
 Educate yourself mama!
 Let's make this the status quo NOW.

 Women who work for big employers have historically hit the jackpot on leaves.
 Until recently, only women who worked for companies with 50 or more employees would receive maximum maternity leave.
 Now also employees who work for companies with 20 or more employees will receive these rights.
+The law expanded again in 2020, and as of 2021 those who work for employers with 5 or more employees are also be able to use the maximum leave rights.
 This law is still in diapers, but it's very much alive and enforceable.
 For employees of mid-size companies, your rights are now actually very similar to the rights of employees of large companies.

 Let's look at this in detail: